Russ Harvey Consulting - Computer and Internet Services

 Contact Guidelines

-If you're planning to contact me, the primary purpose of my site is to provide resources to my clients and to reference when providing my “Help Desk” services and when preparing for a service call.
+If you're planning to contact me, know that the primary purpose of my site is to provide resources to my clients and as a reference point when providing my “Help Desk” services.
+It also enables clients and potential clients with reference material when preparing for a service call.

 Before Contacting Me